pilcrowonpaper/arctic/docs/providers/linkedin.md

 ## Get user profile

-Add the `profile` scope, and optionally add the `email` scope to get user email.
+Add the `profile` scopes, and optionally add the `email` scopes to get user email.

 Parse the ID token or use the `userinfo` endpoint.
 See [ID token claims](https://learn.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin-v2#response-body-schema).